AnyBlok/furet_ui/docs/source/reducer.rst

 .. note::

-    For the template see the template page
+    For the template see the template page :ref:`template`

 Form